 Stop Borrowing Money

-No judgment here, because I’ve done my share of craziness, but one of the most effective ways to have more money is to stop borrowing money–from credit cards.
-Unless you are disciplined enough and have the means to pay off your cards every month, try not to do it.
+No judgment here, because I’ve done my share of credit card craziness, but one of the most effective ways to have more money is to stop taking out loans against your credit line.
+Credit card companies lure consumers into borrowing money by offering low-interest rates on that money for a specific period of time, which makes it seem like a fantastic deal.
+And it may be so, but you have to be careful.
+Unless it’s a dire emergency, you are exceptionally financially disciplined and have the means to pay off your cards every month, try not to do it.

 Ask For an Extra Plate at Restaurants

-I actually don’t like eating out much.
-For one thing, I prefer my cooking, and I never eat all of my food.
-I find that sharing a meal with the person I’m out with at the time is better than getting my own platter of food.
+Going out to eat is one of the first things people cut when trying to save money.
+I actually don’t like eating out much anymore since we moved back to the states.
+For one thing, I prefer my cooking.
+Also, I never eat all of my food because the portions are huge compared to what we were served in Japan.
+But if I must dine out, I find that sharing a meal with the person I’m out with at the time is better than getting my own platter of food.
 It’s cost and calorie effective.
 Alternatively, you can order from the appetizer section or only eat out during lunchtime when the menu prices are lower.

 Purchase Quality Multi-Use Products

-I talk about this a lot because it’s one of the main ways I’ve cut costs.
+I talk about this a lot because it’s one of the main ways I’ve cut everyday expenses.
 Buying the cheapest item, you can find sometimes defeats the purpose of trying to spend less money.
 There are products I won’t skimp on because it’s simply not worth it.
 What I find to be the best thing for my pocketbook is to purchase quality items that I can use in more than one way.
-For instance, the oils I buy are quality so they may cost a little more, but I can use them for my body, face, and hair.
+For instance, the oils I buy are quality, so they may cost a little more.
+However, I can use them for my body, face, and hair.
 This practice also cuts down on product overload, which is excellent for those who practice minimalistic living.

 Confession: I love Wendy’s burgers, but I prefer McDonald’s fries.
 Therefore, I go through Wendy’s drive-thru for a Dave’s Single (with no onions) and then drive over to Micky D’s (do people still say that?) for an order of fries.
 I practice this same concept when grocery shopping.

 Where I live, there are no dollar stores, and most everything is costly, so I had to get a little creative.
-I don’t usually shop for groceries down the street from my house because they charge tax, whereas close to where I work, there’s no tax.
-So, I do the bulk of my shopping after work, and I’ll pick up odds and ends by the house, only if I need to.
+I don’t usually shop for groceries down the street from my house because they charge tax, whereas close to my job, there’s no tax.
+Therefore, I do the bulk of my shopping after work, and I’ll pick up odds and ends by the house, only if I need to.
 Simple yet intentional actions like this definitely pay off in the long run.
 Research retailers in your area to make sure you are getting the best deals on goods you purchase.

 Leave It on the Shelf